Birch-Phillips/PortfoliU-Project/Resources/Accessibility/Colors.md

 ## Common pitfalls

+Colorblindness can effect people in all areas of life, from reading color coded information to pursuing certain careers.
+Color coded information presented in certain color scheems, expecially when contrast is low, can be hard or impossible for some color blind people to interpret.
+When diferentiating informatin by color, for example in certain charts or graphs, it is important to select a color scheem that facilitates readability.

 ## Other resources

 This is a tool to check the contrast between colors.
 Typically colors with high contrast are easier to see when layered.
 Ex: Black on white.